mihailfox/proxmox-openapi/docs/automation.md

 ## Manual Overrides
 If automation is paused or lacks access, update Stage manually for affected items:
 1. Open the project item in GitHub (Project #4, "Proxmox OpenAPI Delivery").
 2. Set the Status column to the desired value.
-When the workflow resumes, it will reconcile Stage automatically.
+When the workflow resumes, it reconciles Stage automatically.
 3. For urgent fixes, run the workflow manually (`Actions` → `Project Stage Sync` → `Run workflow`).
 4. Should an item need to bypass automation (e.g., experimental branches), pin the desired Stage and leave a comment on the issue explaining why; revisit once the condition clears.